Raph-Romeo/SAE-Piloter-un-projet-informatique/README.md

 ```bash
 ./deploy.sh
 ```
-The server should be up and running.
+The server should install itself and be up and running.

 ## Application (Front end)
 ```bat